learn-co-curriculum/precollege-intro-software-engineering-track/day-06/lectures/jeopardy-guidelines/README.md

 + Set up one teacher at the laptop to serve as Alex Trebek and another to keep score and time for the class.

++ Choose timing for each question 100 and 200 category questions require about 30 s - 1 minute.
+300 and 400s need about 1 - 1.5 minutes.
+500s need about 1.5 - 2 minutes to answer.

 ###How to Play